simlay/simlay.github.io/content/posts/2023-04-03-rust-target-runner-for-ios.md

 +++
-title = "Using rust's target runner for iOS simulators" date = 2023-04-03 description = "This is a demonstration on using cargo run for iOS simulator targets" draft = true
+title = "Using rust's target runner for iOS simulators" date = 2023-04-03 description = "This is an example of using cargo run for iOS simulator targets"
 +++

 # Introduction